-Our 49-bed emergency shelter provides safe housing for survivors of domestic violence and their children.
+The Shill Family Building is home to our 49-bed emergency shelter that provides safe housing for survivors of domestic violence, their children, and pets.
 The shelter offers a safe and nurturing environment where survivors can find refuge and spend time healing as they move toward freedom from domestic violence.

-Willow Center is the only licensed domestic violence shelter in Monroe County.
-Each year we provide a safe haven for over 300 adults and 250 children.
-While in shelter, our compassionate staff members are dedicated to helping survivors with a wide range of needs, including counseling, medical care, assistance with practical concerns including finding a job or place to live, and referrals for help with food, clothing, and child care.
+Willow’s emergency shelter at The Shill Family Building is the only licensed domestic violence shelter in Monroe County.
+Each year we provide a safe haven for over 300 adults, 250 children, and a variety of pets.
+While in shelter, our compassionate staff members are dedicated to helping survivors with a wide range of needs like counseling and medical care, as well as assistance with practical concerns including finding a job or place to live, and referrals for help with food, clothing, and child care.
 Medical staff come onsite to assist residents with medical needs.

 Who can stay at Willow?